Procedure gallery View patient results

 Although the laser treatment itself is usually brief, time is required for assessment, consent, preparation, treatment and post-care instructions.
 Same-day treatment is subject to practitioner availability, clinical suitability and appointment scheduling.

-Healing and Recovery After Laser Mole Removal
+Healing & Recovery After Laser Mole Removal

 Immediate Healing